exowanderer/WikidataTextEmbedding/README.md

 For more details, visit [the Wikidata Embedding Project page](https://www.wikidata.org/wiki/Wikidata:Embedding_Project).

+## Getting Started
 This project contains several Docker containers to process the Wikidata Dump and save relevant data in a SQLite database, and then push the data to a DataStax vector database.
 Please run the containers sequentially as described below.

-## Getting Started
-This project is built using Docker Compose, managing multiple containers to construct the Wikidata embeddings.
-Here's the overview of the container:

 ---